AI-Assisted Coding: What Nobody Tells You (2026)

 Let's start with what these tools genuinely do well.

 You describe what you want.
+You get code back.
+Sometimes in seconds.

 I've used them to: